openstack/keystone-specs/attic/v3/identity-api-v3.rst

     }

-A similar form of URL can be used to retrieve the values of those options that have been overriden for a domain by the API.
+A similar form of URL can be used to retrieve the values of those options that have been overridden for a domain by the API.

 ::